 This is my absolute favorite Autumn dessert!
 I wait all year to make it specially for Thanksgiving.
-Last year I made a "non-Dollhouse"/regular sized batch and baked them in a cupcake pan for individual sized cheesecakes, but we had a lot of cheesecakes.
-It also took the fun out of sinking your fork into a tall, creamy, slice, making sure to get a little of everything on your fork in each bite.
-So instead, I made my apple crisp into individual sized portions, and decided to make a mini-batch of my cheesecake in a standard springform pan.
-The only problem was, I only had a regular, 9" springform pan which was way too big for my mini-batch, and knew there was no way of making a standard cheesecake without one... or was there?
-Here is where I got creative, keep reading to find out what I used for a pan!
-I'm giving myself a pat on the back for creativity for this one ;) So excited to share with you...
+Last year I baked it in a cupcake pan for individual sized cheesecakes, but I love a classic, tall, creamy, slice, that you can sink your fork into, making sure to get a little of everything in each bite.
+The only problem was, I only had a regular, 9" springform pan which was way too big for my family.
+So that is when I got creative... keep reading to find out what I used for a pan!
+I'm giving myself a pat on the back for creativity on this one ;) So excited to share with you...

 Parchment Paper Cheesecake Pan

 By Lindsay Ann

 - parchment paper (not the same as wax paper!)